 Hazelcast supports wildcard configuration for all distributed data structures that can be configured using Config (i.e. for all except IAtomicLong, IAtomicReference).
 Using an asterisk () character in the name, different instances of maps, queues, topics, semaphores, etc. can be configured by a single configuration.

-Note that with a limitation of a single usage, an asterisk () can be placed anywhere inside the configuration name.
+A single (only one) asterisk () can be placed anywhere inside the configuration name.

-For instance, a map named 'com.hazelcast.test.mymap' can be configured using one of these configurations:
+For instance, a map named com.hazelcast.test.mymap can be configured using one of the following configurations.